-- (a) To validate that all metering data stored in the metering data services database is consistent with the energy data stored in the metering installation or the Physical Inventory (as applicable).
-Eeach MC must ensure that a Sample Test Plan is established and maintained in accordance with Australian Standards. - "AS 1199: Sampling procedures for inspection by attributes Sampling schemes indexed by acceptance quality limit (AQL) for lot-by-lot inspection" or - (#)(ii) -"AS 2490: Sampling Procedures and Charts for Inspection by Variables for Percent Nonconforming." to Validate that all metering data stored in the metering data services database is consistent with the energy data stored in the metering installation or the Physical Inventory (as applicable). - (a)(b) Verification tests must be conducted in accordance with the Sample Test Plan, which must not be less than once every 12 months. - (b)(c) If there is an inconsistency between the energy data held in a metering installation and the metering data held in the metering data services database, the energy data in the metering installation is to be taken as prima facie evidence of the amount of electricity supplied to that metering point, except if the meter or components of the metering installation are found to be not compliant with the NER. - (c)(d) The calculated metering data stored in a metering data services database for a NMI is consistent with the Physical Inventory if the error associated with calculating the energy value for the sample, that is: - n (Agreed load per Unmetered Device type as per Load Table)i (Actual number of Unmetered Device types in the sample geographic area)i - n (Agreed load per Unmetered Device type as per Load Table)i - $\sum{i=1}^{\infty} \text{(Number of Unmetered Device types in the sample geographic area as per Inventory Table)}$ where: i = Unmetered Device type is within \pm 2.0%.
-Where the existing error is greater than \pm 2.0% a date for reaching an error level within \pm 2.0% and a transition plan to reach that error level must be determined by AEMO in consultation with the relevant MC and affected Registered Participants.
+- (d) Each MC must ensure the following steps are taken after each round of Validationverification: - If the Sample Test Plan passes the acceptance number (Ac) criteria at a normal inspection sample size, continue to test using the normal inspection sample size for the pert round. - (ii) If the Sample Test Plan fails the acceptance number (Ac) criteria at a normal inspection sample size, switch to a tightened inspection sample size for the next two rounds.
+If the two consecutive rounds pass, then on the third round switch back to a normal inspection sample size. - (iii) If the Sample Test Plan fails the acceptance number (Ac) criteria for two consecutive rounds, then all metering installations will need to be verified. - (e) ValidationVerification tests must be conducted in accordance with the Sample Test Plan, at least once every 12 months. - (f) If there is an inconsistency between the energy data held in a metering installation and the metering data held in the metering data services database, the energy data in the metering installation is to be taken as prima facie evidence of the amount of electricity supplied to that metering point, except if the meter or components of the metering installation are found to be not compliant with the NER. - (g) The calculated metering data stored in a metering data services database for a NMI is consistent with the Physical Inventory if the error associated with calculating the energy value for the sample, that is: - $\begin{array}{ll} & \text{n} \\ & \mathbf{\Sigma} & \text{(Agreed } \textit{load} \text{ per Unmetered Device type as per Load Table)}i \\ & i = 1 & \text{(Actual number of Unmetered Device types in the sample geographic area)}i \end{array}$ - n (Agreed load per Unmetered Device type as per Load Table)i\ - $\sum{i=1}^{\infty} \text{(Number of Unmetered Device types in the sample geographic area as per Inventory Table)}$ where: i = Unmetered Device type is within $\pm$ 2.0%.
+Where the existing error is greater than $\pm$ 2.0% a date for reaching an error level within $\pm$ 2.0% and a transition plan to reach that error level must be determined by AEMO in consultation with the relevant MC and affected Registered Participants.

-(d)(e) If there is an inconsistency between the Inventory Table held in a metering data services database for a type 7 metering installation and the Physical Inventory, the Physical Inventory is to be taken as prima facie evidence of the actual number of Unmetered Devices.
+(h) If there is an inconsistency between the Inventory Table held in a metering data services database for a type 7 metering installation and the Physical Inventory, the Physical Inventory is to be taken as prima facie evidence of the actual number of Unmetered Devices.